You are here: Home » Preparing for Pregnancy » Planning Another Pregnancy

 Women with the blood disorders sickle cell or thalassaemia (or thalassaemia trait) should take folic acid 5 mg daily throughout pregnancy.

 Ask a GP for advice.

-Rubella is rare nowadays in the UK thanks to the uptake of the measles, mumps and rubella (MMR) vaccination.
+Rubella is rare in the UK thanks to the uptake of the measles, mumps and rubella (MMR) vaccine.

 But if you get the infection in early pregnancy, it can lead to serious birth defects and miscarriage.

 If you're not sure whether you've had 2 doses of the MMR vaccine, ask your GP practice to check.